kubevirt/hyperconverged-cluster-operator/docs/enhancements/crypto-api.md

 ### Non-Goals

 1. Describe the technical implementation of TLS security policy for each operand of a sibling operator of HCO (just a quick hint).
-2. The Mozilla Recommended Configurations mandate also `Certificate type` and `Certificate lifespan` as part of each profile while this is not covered by [Openshift implementation](https://github.com/openshift/enhancements/blob/master/enhancements/kube-apiserver/tls-config.md) so it's not covered by this API.
+2. The Mozilla Recommended Configurations mandate also `Certificate type` and `Certificate lifespan` as part of each profile while this is not covered by [OpenShift implementation](https://github.com/openshift/enhancements/blob/master/enhancements/kube-apiserver/tls-config.md) so it's not covered by this API.

 ## Overview